 Keeping up with what is going on in the present dental field only helps me hone my skills and broaden my abilities to educate my patients, myself, and staff members.
 It helps me confirm and conform to what is new in dentistry.
 I feel it is so very important to know what is new in dentistry but also to review and find new ways to approach situations differently.
 You can always learn something a different way even if it works the way you have previously done.

-My children keep me busy running them to ballet, karate, and to playdates.
-I like to be involved in their schools and extracurricular activities as much as possible.
+My children keep me busy running them to ballet, karate, and extra curricular activities.
+I like to be involved in their schools and these activities as much as possible.
 If there is any time left over, I love entertaining, cooking, and the arts!